 Bia Hoi Corner – For The World’s Cheapest Beer

 You have to order a Bia Hoi, which is a homemade beer, refreshing and tastes just like draught lager.
 It’s the world’s cheapest beer! about 50 cents for a glass.
 You’ll find corners like this all over the Old Quarter.
 The most popular is Bia Hoi Corner at the junction of Ta Hien and Luong Ngoc, a good place to make friends with the backpacker crowd.

 If you ever thought the White Helmets motor cycle display team looks dangerous, you ain’t seen nothing yet!
 Imagine them doing their crossovers, throw in a ton of cars and for good measure several people walking across the road, all at the same time!
 The highlight of the display is when one taxi stops right in the middle of the road to pick up a fare all, accompanied by the sound of honking horns… which mean absolutely nothing!

 Our best advice for crossing the road is just commit and go!
 Walk slow and steady and the traffic will go around you, but don’t cross in front of taxis as they don’t stop!
 Also the few traffic lights that are around in the city, seem to mean nothing either.

-Unbelievably there was a train track running through a couple of small residential streets, right by our hotel, so we had to go investigate.
+Unbelievably there’s a train track running through a couple of small residential streets, right by our hotel so we had to go investigate.
 Trains pass scarily close to the entrances of houses, just a couple of steps in some places.
-So beware and get your timings right, the train passes through twice a day, and it passes through at speed, mind the gap!
+So beware and get your timings right as the train passes through twice a day and it passes through at speed, mind the gap!

 A short walk from train street was the Unesco site of the Imperial Citadel of Thang Long, we didn’t go in and just look a photo of The Hanoi Flag Tower, the most visible part where a huge flag flies, it’s a landmark of the city.